matloff/fastStat/README.md

 * Most regression models, both parametric and ML, have regularized versions, again, to guard against extreme data having too much impact.
+In the linear case, we have *ridge regression* and the LASSO.
+Regularized versions of SVM, NNs etc. also exist.

 * We can do *dimension reduction* by mapping our features into a lower-dimensional subspace, e.g. via Principal Components Analysis of